How to get around in Mallorca

 Puerto de Cala Figuera, a charming fishing village

-Let’s talk about one of the most charming corners in Mallorca, Port of Cala Figuera.
+If you are spending 4 days in Mallorca, I recommend visiting most charming corners on the island, Port of Cala Figuera.
 This small fishing village has an incredible natural environment.
 Its main tourist attraction is the port which is surrounded by white houses with green doors near the water, drawing a very picturesque scenery.
 I recommend taking a walk next to the tethered boats.

 Eating in one of the many restaurants in the area is a great idea.
 You’ll have a full stomach before you arrive at the next destination if you decide to eat here.